 Life insurance can be an easy and inexpensive way to make a significant gift to CHINOOK FUND.
 For the cost of an insurance premium, a life insurance policy allows you to make a gift many times larger:

 - Perhaps you have a life insurance policy that you took out long ago, perhaps to pay a mortgage or fund a college education, that you no longer need.
 This is a perfect gift to give to a non profit organization.
 You can either give the policy to CHINOOK FUND or name CHINOOK FUND as the policy’s beneficiary.

 - You can also establish a new policy with CHINOOK FUND as owner or beneficiary.

 - As a part of your gift, you pledge that you will continue paying the premiums.
 You can also ask CHINOOK FUND to pay the annual premiums as long as you pledge to make an annual gift that will cover their cost.

 Here are additional ideas if you want to make a larger gift in the future or today:

 Gifts of Appreciated Securities

 One of the best things you can gift to CHINOOK FUND are stocks, bonds, or shares of mutual funds that you own.
 This is an especially effective way to make a gift if you own highly appreciated stock that is now worth far more than you originally paid for it.
-See our gifting stock page for more information.

 You can also gift non-publicly-traded securities (such as those from a closely held company) if they are appraised by a qualified appraiser and can be immediately liquidated through redemption or sale.